emilieanthony/dentistimo-documentation/README.md

 ## Technical specification

  ### Fault tolerance
 Taking into consideration that some sort of fault tolerance should be implemented into the system, the team selected Time-slot-generator as the component and implement fault tolerance in form of a circuit breaker.
-The circuit breaker will aid the time-slot-generator in..
+The circuit breaker protects the component from being spammed while already being partly unavailable due to high load.
+We have also implemented a request generator to test the system's ability to handle high load.

  ### Quality of service